eaudeweb/naaya/eggs/Naaya/eggs/Naaya/docs/sphinx/advanced/docs.rst

       auto-generates API docs from Zope interfaces
     * `extra-paths` contains the paths that will be loaded into the `sphinx-builder` `sys.path` so that it can run docutils against the Naaya source.
-If these paths are not provided Sphinx will not know form where to import the source.
+If these paths are not provided, Sphinx will not know where from to import the source.

 Check the installation section to see how to install Naaya in a development